 As the Principal of Fairhope Middle School, I want to welcome you to our wonderful school!
 We are proud of our school and are committed to our mission.
 Come "Experience the Excellence" with us and GO PIRATES!

 I have been employed with the Baldwin County Board of Education for over thirty years in a variety of positions, and have served as the Principal of Fairhope Middle School since 2010.
 My education includes a bachelor's and two master's degrees from the University of South Alabama.
-I am married to my high school sweetheart, Mike Hall, a nurse practitioner, and we have two wonderful boys, Phillip, who is 30 years old and Joshua, who is 23 years old.
+I am married to my high school sweetheart, Mike Hall, a nurse practitioner, and we have two wonderful boys, Phillip and Joshua.
 My goal is to ensure the safety of your child and create a caring environment where the students and teachers are happy.
 With each of us working together, we will have a great school year!
 I am very fortunate to have my Assistant Principals to help with our mission.